Part 4: Technical

 Mysterious Mobile-Device Performance Issues

 There are thousands of mobile phone models and more mobile phones than people on the planet.
-Mobile makes up half of your store’s traffic.
-How the heck do you discover when someone on a Samsung Galaxy 2 is unable to purchase then leaves your store when they don’t tell you the problem?
+Mobile is likely to make up more than half of your store’s traffic.
+How do you discover when someone on an iPhone 12 is unable to purchase then leaves your store, when they don’t tell you the problem?
+No foolproof method exists.

-You are well past half-way of the ecommerce conversion guide.
+You are now past half-way through the Shopify conversion guide.
 Keep going because some big growth hacks are ahead.
-You are about to learn how to craft product pages that make visitors demand your products:
+You are about to learn how to craft product pages that make visitors pull out their credit cards: